-The walk-through installation consists of multiple LED strips that lead from many workspaces to the The installation is a permanent fixture at the offices of centre of the building, where they form an impressive the State Commissioner for Data Protection in Stuttlight column.
-The light column in turn leads to the segart, serving as a powerful reminder of the agency's cond floor, from where the individual light lines lead mission and the ongoing challenges of safeguarding back to the workspaces.
-Walking through the instalprivacy in an increasingly data-driven world. lation creates an immersive and dynamic experience.
+The permament installed walk-through sculpture consists of multiple LED strips that lead from many workspaces to the centre of the building, where they form an impressive light column.
+The light column in turn leads to the second floor, from where the individual light lines lead back to the workspaces.
+Walking through the installation creates an immersive and dynamic experience.